Processing III: Merging multimodal data

 except IndexError:

-print('IndexError: ' + trialid + ' not found')
+print('IndexError: ' + trialid + ' not found for ENV')

 errormessage = 'IndexError: ' + trialid + ' not found for ENV'